 Are you in your comfy, warm pyjamas, under your newly purchased ‘couch blanket’, cuddling a hot water bottle?
 Still cold?
 Here’s how to use a heater in a more cost-effective way this winter.

 - Keep the thermostat around 22-23 degrees, because the higher the temperature, the more it costs you.

 - Close off areas of the house you don’t use, so you’re only heating your living areas

 - Try to stay away from cheap, electric heaters because they cost a fortune to run.

 Compare Energy Deals and Save!

 Finally, if you’re doing everything you can to save energy in winter and your bills are still too high, maybe it’s time to shop around.
-Billy Sumo won’t charge you a cent, but he will compare energy deals to make sure you’re getting value for money.
+Billy Sumo won’t charge you a cent, but he will compare energy deals from our panel of providers to make sure you’re getting value for money.
 That’s a sure way to save energy this winter.